Wild Senna (Senna marilandica)

 American Potato Bean (Apios americana)

-American potato bean, plays a valuable ecological role in native landscapes.
+American potato bean plays a valuable ecological role in native landscapes.
 As a legume, it enriches soil through nitrogen fixation, reducing the need for synthetic fertilizers and supporting surrounding plant communities.
 Its fragrant, pea-like flowers attract native pollinators, particularly leafcutting bees, and may also draw in flies.
 The plant serves as a larval host for the silver-spotted skipper, contributing to butterfly life cycles.
 Its foliage is browsed by deer, offering forage that’s elevated above parasite-prone ground vegetation.
 With its perennial, rhizomatous growth, it helps stabilize soil and prevent erosion, especially in riparian zones and disturbed habitats.

 Whorled Milkweed (Asclepsias verticillata)